maxmoeller-147/MERN-Project/Frontend/PLANNING.md

 **MAX**
 Friend page - somewebsite.com/connection **DONE**

+  - Button for adding friends -> direct to "friends/search" page
   - Click on any friend will show a list of options: **DONE**
   - Unfriend -> show alert/ confirm form "Are you sure?Yes/No", then delete connection with this user **DONE**
   - Message -> direct to chat **WAITING FOR CHAT PAGE**